wp-plugins/multi-column-tag-map/readme.txt

 * v6.0.2 - upload error.
 * v7.0 - Added the ablity to display tag descriptions and set the column width in the shortcode.
 Cleaned up some of the code that was being inserted in the head section.
 * v8.0 - Added the ability to equalize the heights of the individual letters sections, the use of a custom CSS within the theme's folder and added to the FAQ.
+* v9.0 - Added the "manual" and "basic" options.